Brazil–Uruguay relations: Cross-border region

 The Brazil–Uruguay border extends 1068 km.
 The close geographic proximity of some Brazilian and Uruguayan cities or urban centers have led them to be called "twin cities".
 These cities usually share close demographic, economic, and political bonds.
 The following are twin cities:

 Border disputes

 A longstanding border dispute involving territory in the vicinity of Masoller exists between Uruguay and Brazil, although this has not harmed close diplomatic and economic relations between the two countries.
-The disputed area is called Rincón de Artigas (Portuguese: Rincão de Artigas, Location -31.00, -55.95), and the dispute arises from the fact that the treaty that delimited the Brazil-Uruguay border in 1861 determined that the border in that area would be a creek called Arroyo de la Invernada (Portuguese: Arroio da Invernada), but the two countries disagree on which actual stream is the so-named one.
+The disputed area is called Rincón de Artigas/Rincão de Artigas Location -31.00, -55.95), and the dispute arises from the fact that the treaty that delimited the Brazil-Uruguay border in 1861 determined that the border in that area would be a creek called Arroio da Invernada, but the two countries disagree on which actual stream is the so-named one.

 Another disputed territory is Brazilian Island at the confluence of the Quaraí River and the Uruguay River.